anengineer1/user_login/README.md

 ]
 ```

-  * The following is a POST request that registers a new user to log in into and get the token
+  * The following is a POST request that registers a new user to log in into and get the token.
+You can assign any role wanted, the application doesn't filter differently depending on the role, it is left there in case there's the need to implement roles when using this for a different project:

 		curl -i -H "Content-Type: application/json" -X POST -d '{ "username": "rebeca", "password": "parole", "role": "admin"}' http://localhost:8181/register